 EPIC The Irish Emigration Museum is committed to shine a light on the global Irish family and appreciates the huge role that LGBTQI community play in our collective identity.

-Written by Colin Foy, Visitor Experience team member at EPIC The Irish Emigration Museum
+Written by Colin Foy, former Visitor Experience team member at EPIC The Irish Emigration Museum